moritz-konarski/AUCA/Languages, Humanities, Social Sciences/Manas - Texts, Contexts, Traditions HUM-ART-273/Notes/01-Home Assignment 04-09-2019.md

-# Readings and Notes - Valikanov
+# Readings and Notes - Valikhanov

 ## pp. 2 to pp. 13